smash.Model.optimize#

 Note

-If jobs_cmpt is a multi-criteria and only one transformation is choosen in jobs_cmpt_tfm.
-The transformation will be applied to each observation objective function.
+If jobs_cmpt is a list of multi-objective functions, and only one transformation is chosen in jobs_cmpt_tfm, the transformation will be applied to each observation objective function.

 wjregfloat or str, default 0